singlestore-labs/singlestore-hasura-connector/README.md

 ### Step 9.
 Update the new `DataConnectorLink` object

-Finally, now that our `DataConnectorLink` has the correct environment variables configured for the connector, we can run the update command to have the CLI look at the configuration JSON and transform it to reflect our database's schema in `hml` format.
+Now that the `DataConnectorLink` has the correct environment variables configured for the connector, run the `update` command to have the CLI look at the configuration JSON and transform it to reflect the database's schema in `hml` format.
 In a new terminal tab, run:

 ```bash